Linking to other content in your own website or domain is called internal linking.

 Here’s how to do it …

-First, log into your WordPress site, find and open the post or page you want to create links in.
+First, log into your WordPress backend, then find and open the post or page you would like to add links to.

-Next, highlight the phrase or sentence you want to add a hyperlink to.
+Next, find and highlight the content you want to turn into a link.

-After selecting and highlighting the words, click on the hyperlinking button in the WordPress visual editor menu (< this is an internal link!) …
+After selecting and highlighting the content, click on the hyperlinking tool in the WordPress WYSIWYG editor menu (< here’s an internal link!) …

-(WordPress visual editor menu – content linking feature)
+(WordPress visual editor menu – content link feature)

-If you find yourself In the ‘Text’ tab of the editor, click the ‘link’ button to access the link feature …
+If you find yourself In the ‘Text’ tab of the editor, click the ‘link’ button to access the tool …

-(The link tool can also be accessed in the ‘Text’ tab of the content)
+(The feature can also be accessed in the ‘Text’ tab of the WordPress content editor)

-The Inline Linking tool will display below your highlighted keywords …
+The Inline Linking editor appears below your highlighted keywords …

-Paste in the URL of your target link or start typing a word or keyword related to the page or post you want to hyperlink into the field to find related content …
+Paste in the URL of your target destination or enter a search term to find related content …

-(Type in a search term to bring up related pages and posts)
+(Type in a search term to view related pages and posts)

-Click the ‘Apply’ button to insert the link …
+Click the ’Return’ (Apply) icon to insert the link …

 (Hyperlink added to content)

-You can also use the advanced linking editor by clicking on the gear icon …
+You can also use the advanced linking editor by clicking on the ‘Link Options’ icon …

 This brings up the Insert/edit link window …